-The OIG determined that the NEH was substantially compliant with the IPERA concerning fiscal year 2014.
+Concerning fiscal year 2015, I determined that the NEH was compliant with IPERA.
 Specifically:

-- The Agency published a PAR for fiscal year 2014 and posted the report and accompanying materials required by OMB on the NEH website. - NEH management conducted a risk assessment for improper payments that was generally consistent with the steps outlined in the revised OMB Circular A-123, Appendix C, Part I. However, the risk assessment did not include payments made to Federal employees.
-The Improper Payments Elimination and Recovery Improvement Act of 2012 (IPERIA) amended the definition of "payment" to include payments made to Federal employees, in addition to payments made to non -Federal persons or entities.
-Therefore, beginning in FY 2014, agencies were required to include payments made to employees (including salary, locality pay, travel pay, and other payments to Federal employees) in the risk assessments.
-We determined that the volume of payments to employees made annually by the NEH would not significantly impact the FY 2014 risk assessment and thereby concluded that the NEH was substantially compliant with improper payment legislation. - Agency management randomly selected and reviewed a sample of individual grant payments related to the major NEH grant program during fiscal year 2014, which resulted in a sampling error rate of zero percent.
+- The Agency published a PAR for fiscal year 2015 and posted the report and accompanying material required by OMB on the NEH website. - NEH management conducted a risk assessment for improper payments in accordance with the steps outlined in the revised OMB Circular A-123, Appendix C, Part I. The FY 2015 risk assessment covered grant payments, payroll payments, and other activities within the administrative budget, (i.e., employee payments, travel, panel activities, and credit card purchases). - NEH management randomly selected and reviewed a sample of individual grant payments made during fiscal year 2015, which resulted in an error rate of zero percent.
 This information was properly reported in the PAR.

-Furthermore, nothing came to the attention of the OIG during fiscal year 2014 which would indicate the NEH is susceptible to significant improper payments.
+Furthermore, nothing came to the attention of the OIG during fiscal year 2015 which indicated the NEH is susceptible to significant improper payments.